-BOC seizes P482.63M worth of counterfeit apparel at Port of Manila
+BOC confiscates P482.63M worth of counterfeit apparel from Bangladesh

-The Bureau of Customs (BOC) confiscated counterfeit apparel worth an estimated P482.63 million at the Port of Manila, originating from Bangladesh and transshipped through Singapore to evade customs profiling.
+The Bureau of Customs (BOC) confiscated counterfeit apparel worth an estimated P482.63 million at the Port of Manila, originating from Bangladesh.

 Customs authorities flagged the containers based on intelligence reports of misdeclaration and Intellectual Property Rights infringement.

-A physical inspection revealed 1,287 boxes of counterfeit branded apparel falsely declared as socks.
+A physical inspection revealed 1,287 boxes of counterfeit branded apparel falsely declared as socks, with an estimated market value of P2,500 per item.

 BOC Assistant Commissioner Atty.
 Vincent Philip C. Maronilla stated that the operation reflects the BOC's resolve to ensure only legitimate goods enter the Philippine market.